- For Sun Life Rainbow MPF Scheme

 Investment involves risks and past performance is not indicative of future performance.
 Investment return may rise as well as fall due to market condition and currency movement which may affect the value of investments.
 The value of units may vary due to changes in exchange rates between currencies.
 Emerging markets may involve a higher degree of risk than in developed markets and are usually more sensitive to price movements.

-You are advised to read the Principal Brochure and the relevant marketing materials of the Scheme for further details and risk factors prior to making any investment decisions.
+You are advised to read the MPF Scheme Brochure and the relevant marketing materials of the Scheme for further details and risk factors prior to making any investment decisions.

-Issued by Sun Life Hong Kong Limited (Incorporated in Bermuda)
+Issued by Sun Life Hong Kong Limited (Incorporated in Bermuda with limited liability)